stas/thesis/chapters/1_introduction.md

 the same problem.

 Some of the best ideas encouraged the usage of a chat technology with IRC[^irc] or XMPP[^xmpp] protocols in a working environment.
-With time these solutions usage has been declining and evolved in chat applications that communicate using HTTP[^http] mainly.
+With time these protocols usage has been declining.
+Things eventually evolved into chat applications that communicate using HTTP[^http] mainly.

-Other solutions include document oriented or task based real-time collaboration software suites but restricted to private networks with proprietary protocols.
+Other solutions include document oriented or task based real-time collaboration.
+Some of those restricted to private networks with proprietary protocols.

 ## Objectives